fbpx

 There are two ways to get a background report on yourself:

-• You can look up the information yourself: While what you find won’t be exactly the same as what a professional background checking firm might provide, you can locate the vast majority of the same information on the Internet.
+• You can look up the information yourself: If you don’t want to leave things up to background screening providers, you can do it yourself.
+While what you find won’t be exactly the same as what a professional background check company might provide, you can locate the vast majority of the same information on the internet.
 This is by far the less expensive option, and you should probably start here unless you know you have a background check problem already.

 If you decide to create your own report, you will need to do the following: